edistyping/priceisart-frontend/README.md

 ## https://priceisart.com/

 Cache is not setting at Frontend browser -> Fixed;
-To Do:Leave a comment: Id is only repeating last element
+1. Fixing adding comments
+2. Implement upvoting/downvoting a comment
+4. Allow only logged in users to submit a comment
+5. Refreshing the page keeps the login session

 # To Do
-1. Login
-	- Google / Email
-	- You can only comment or upvote comments if you're logged in
-	- Comment is allowed in Ranking only (Add 'See Comments' also show top 3 upvoted ones)

-		Comment #1 score
-			Reponse #2 score
-				Respon #3 score

-		Comment #2

-	Click to login -> Sign Up Form
-				   -> LogInIn.

-	- You can log

-2. Limit 5 times per 15 mins;
+1. Limit 5 times per 15 mins;
 	- actually, do some calculations
 	- DAU * all that
+	=> Daily Average Users: 1 Million
+	=> On Average 5 games a day

 3. Lazy loading for picture